CJY333555/Electronic-E-Commerce-Web/Electronic E-Commerce Web/README.md

-# TechMart – Electronics Online Store
+# TechShop – Electronics Online Store

-A dynamic e-commerce web application built with **HTML, CSS, JavaScript, PHP, and MySQL** for the UECS2094/UECS2194/EECS2194 Web Application Development group assignment.
+A dynamic e-commerce web application built with **HTML, CSS, JavaScript, PHP, and MySQL** for the Web Application Development.

 No external frameworks or libraries are used (no Bootstrap, jQuery, React, Laravel, etc.) — everything is built with vanilla HTML/CSS/JS/PHP/MySQL.